fleetdm/fleet/handbook/community.md

 ## Community contributions (pull requests)

-The top priority when community members contribute PRs is to help the person feel engaged with Fleet.
-This means acknowledging the contribution quickly (within 1 business day) and driving to a resolution (close/merge) as soon as possible (may take longer than 1 business day).
+When community members contribute PRs Fleet’s top priority is to help them feel engaged.
+We must acknowledge contributions as soon as possible, within 1 business day.
+We must also drive to a resolution (close/merge) as soon as possible, though this may take longer than 1 business day.

 ### Process

-1. Decide whether the change is acceptable (see below).
+1. Decide if the change is acceptable (see below).
 If this will take time, acknowledge the contribution and let the user know that the team will respond.
-For changes that are not acceptable, thank the contributor for their interest and encourage them to open an issue or discuss proposed changes in the `#fleet` channel of osquery Slack before working on any more code.
+If you choose not to approve a change first thank the contributor for their interest.
+Next, encourage them to open an issue or discuss their ideas before writing more code.
+This can occur in the #fleet channel of osquery's Slack.
-2. Help the contributor make the content appropriate for merging.
-Ensure that the appropriate manual and automated testing has been performed, changes to files and documentation are updated, etc.
-   Usually, this is best done by code review and coaching the user.
-Sometimes (typically for customers), a Fleet team member may take a PR to completion by adding the appropriate testing and code review improvements.
+2. Help the contributor make the content suitable for merging.
+Ensure appropriate manual and automated testing occurred.
+Also confirm that changes to files and documentation are updated.
+Usually this is best done with code review and coaching the user.
+Sometimes Fleet may complete a PR by improving testing and code review.
-3. After reviewing a PR and addressing all necessary changes, any Fleet team member may merge a community.
-Before merging, double-check that the CI is passing, documentation is updated, and changes file is created.
-Please use your best judgment.
+3. After reviewing and addressing all the changes a PR needs a Fleet team member may merge.
+Before merging, please use your best judgment.
+Double-check that CI is passing, documentation is updated, and changes file is created.
-4. Once a PR has been approved and merged, thank and congratulate the contributor, then share with the team in the `#help-promote` channel of Fleet Slack to be publicized on social media.
-Those who contribute to Fleet and are recognized for their contributions often become great champions for the project.
+4. Once a PR is approved and merged, thank and congratulate the contributor.
+Next share it with the team in the #help-promote channel of Fleet's Slack so they can promote it on social media.
+Recognized contributors often become project champions.

 Please refer to our [PRs from the community](https://docs.google.com/document/d/13r0vEhs9LOBdxWQWdZ8n5Ff9cyB3hQkTjI5OhcrHjVo/edit?usp=sharing) guide for more detailed information.

 ### What is acceptable?

-Generally, any minor documentation update or bug fix is acceptable and can be merged by any member of the Fleet team.
-Additions or fixes to the Standard Query Library(SQL) are acceptable as long as the SQL works properly and they are attributed correctly.
+Merges for minor documentation updates or bug fixes are usually done by the Fleet team.
+Working Standard Query Library(SQL) additions or fixes are acceptable with correct attribution.
 Please use your best judgment.

-More extensive changes and new features should be approved by the appropriate [Product DRI](./product.md#product-dris).
-Ask in the `#g-product` channel in Fleet Slack.
+[Product DRIs](./product.md#product-dris) should approve extensive changes and new features.
+Ask in the #g-product channel in Fleet's Slack for more information.

 ## Fleet swag